 Do you ever feel tightness in your neck and shoulders toward the end of the day?
-Have you had a headache after working on your computer or phone too long?
-Our posture has a lot to do with the function of our neck, or cervical muscles.
+Have you had a headache after working on your computer or staring at your phone for too long?
+Our posture has a lot to do with the function of our neck, or cervical, muscles.
 If these muscles are misaligned or fatigued throughout the day, pain or stiffness may result.
-Let us look at two common misalignments causing neck pain: our head and shoulder
+In this article, we’ll look at two common misalignments causing neck pain: the position of the head and shoulders.

 Are you experiencing strain in your neck due to stress?